WizardsNStuff/Zealot-of-Wanderlust/README.md

 At the end of each random dungeon is a staircase which takes you to another random dungeon.

-The score is calculated based on enemies eliminations.
+The score is calculated based on enemy eliminations.